shamaanikala/shamaanikala.github.io/cmdline_course.md

 ---

-I have used command line for years already.
+I have used command line for years already so first week was easy.
 Still the UNIX tool `tr` was something I don't recall ever using or seeing before.

+### Exercises

+The first week focused on setting up bash and basic command-line usage.

 ## Week 2: Navigating a UNIX System